A Weekend Stop At The Matera Sassi

 We started our path high at the Church of Sant’ Agostino.
 Mass was ending at this church and it was clear when we entered that this was a working church.
 This church stood proud from multiple vantage points as we explored the Sassi.

-From this spot outside of the church, we could see both over the Sassi and into the gorge.
+From this spot outside of the church, we had a view both over the Sassi and into the gorge.
 Off we went, up and down, looking at the very old structures in town.

-We continued to marvel at the number of churches in one small town (154 apparently, although we lost count over a dozen).
+We continued to marvel at the number of churches in one small town.
+Apparently there were 154, although we lost count over a dozen.
 Many were totally closed up and others appeared to be open as tourist sites.
-We did remember being told that less than 10% of the population were practicing Catholics and that many of the churches were kept up only through corporate donations.
+We remembered being told that less than 10% of the population were practicing Catholics and that many of the churches were kept up only through corporate donations.

 The most unusual church we stopped to look at was the Church of Purgatory.
 One glance at the outside quickly showed that this was not a typical church.
 Everywhere we looked we saw skulls and bones in the outside ornamentation.
+It reminded us a little of the Cattedrale E Cripta in Otranto with the skull memorial.
 With a little trepidation we opened the door to find a beautiful church inside, albeit still decorated with skulls in strategic points.

-We followed the panoramic road along the top of the gorge across from where we had been the night before.
-It was interesting to see what had been down the steep cliffs we walked on – caves, carvings and churches carved into the rock.
+We followed the panoramic road along the top of the gorge across from where we were the night before.
+It was interesting to see what was down the steep cliffs we walked on.
+We saw caves, carvings and churches carved into the rock.

-Our coffee break at the Altereno Cafe d’Antonio gave us a chance to cool down from the blazing sun and look out over the gorge.
-We spent a little time exploring the remaining parts of this past monastery.
-We were told this would be a great place to come at sunset as the cliffs on the other side shined red.
+Our coffee break at the Altereno Cafe d’Antonio gave us a chance to cool down from the blazing sun as we looked out over the gorge.
+We spent a little time exploring the remaining parts of this former monastery.
+We were told this was a great place for sunset as the cliffs on the other side shined red.

 Fortified, we began the uphill climb to the cathedral.
-Not surprisingly, within 200 feet of this great promontory spot we found the 5 star hotels in town, with no parking issues at all.
+Not surprisingly, within 200 feet of this great promontory spot we found the 5 star hotels in town.
+They had no parking issues at all.
 We suspected these were not cave rooms, at least not ancient ones!

-The duomo itself was under renovation and we could only wander around the outside and admire the view over the town and the gorge.
+The duomo itself was under renovation.
+So we only wandered around the outside and admire the view over the town and the gorge.

 We left the hotel early for our trip to Sorrento.
-This would definitely not be a hotel to return to although Matera was an interesting town and we might return for a day tour of the Sassi.
-We later found out that Matera had won the competition for the cultural city for 2019.
+This was definitely not a hotel to return.
+But Matera was an interesting town and we might return for a day tour of the Sassi.
+We later found out that Matera won the competition for the cultural city for 2019.